algolia/algoliasearch-client-javascript/packages/algoliasearch-requester/README.md

 There should normally be no other cases to handle as `httpRequester`.
 As a last resort when things go really bad, you can also reject with `{ reason: 'fatal' }`

 The API client will throw this as an error and not retry the request.

+### Methods

+A `httpRequester` should also have an `abort` method.
+This should terminate the open connection if possible, and reject all future Promise resolving with a `CancelError`

+> :warning: experimental